Recently I’ve mentioned in class the Dunning Kruger effect, which the

 either training to obtain a B2 certificate or attending my C1 classes.
 So you

-already know how vast the universe is but please, do me a favor, look on the
+already know how vast the universe is.
+Okay.
+Do me a favor, please look on the

-You know a lot!
+bright side.
+You happen to know a lot!
 Remember you already speak English.
-You
+In fact, you

 awareness get you down.
 Just keep walking.
 The road is long but we’ll get there